 This page is a copy of the Ukulele Songs page on CathysChords.com.
-I've re-created it here as heavy usage on CathysChords.com keeps increasing the bandwidth over its monthly limit (except that I now have a problem with this site).
+I've re-created it here as heavy usage on CathysChords.com keeps increasing the bandwidth over its monthly limit.
 If you would like to donate a few dollars to help keep it running, that would be a big help!

 As with the guitar, ukulele can be easy to start with, but of course you can take it as far as you like.

 Check out some of the virtuoso players on YouTube.

 However, I'm starting off with the very basics: simple chord formations and strumming

 Beginner Ukulele Chord Chart - click on this link for a chart of basic chords for the Key of C and Key of G.